algorithmiaio/dev-center/_pages/teams.md

 Algorithm data is a collection which provides you a space to store data on a temporary basis.
 Data in this temporary collection will be cleaned up after 24 hours.
 These collections are useful for testing algorithms that produce files as an output.
 For example, if you need to test an algorithm that generates a file, you can change the save location to use the algorithm's temporary data collection.
 This will allow you to see the output but not have to worry about cleanup.

-### External data

-You can connect to an external data source for use within your algorithms by using Algorithmia's external data connectors.
-External connectors must be set up and managed by a team administrator but any member of the team will have access to use the connector.
-As a team admin, you can create a new external connection from the **Data** page.
-You will need to input the appropriate connection information e.g. access keys to configure the connection.
-Once set up, you will be able to write data to and from your external data source within your algorithms source code.

 ## API Keys

 API keys are used for authentication across the platform.
 Every member is assigned their own API key upon joining a team.
 Which you'll need to call your team's algorithms and interact with your team's data.
 You can access your API keys from the **API Keys** page where you'll see all the keys you have access to.
 A team administrator has the ability to create and manage keys.